amystamile-usgs/asc-public-docs/docs/getting-started/using-isis-first-steps/introduction-to-isis.md

   - **Cube file names** - A cube file name is the location on disk of an ISIS cube.
 It can be either the input to this program or where to place the output.
-Input cubes, must be the output from some other ISIS program.
+Input cubes must be the output from some other ISIS program.
 Most programs can process cubes from ISIS2, but some information may be interpreted differently.
 Output cubes, will always be the location to place processed results from the